 More formal, summative assessments measure progress against the key objectives and inform future planning and teaching.
 These take place at the end of each term and are used to assess progress against school and national targets.
-Using White Rose Maths Hub assessments, pupils are assessed against their year group objectives at the end of every term.
+Using Rising Stars National Test Style assessments, pupils are assessed against their year group objectives at the end of every term.
 National Curriculum tests are used at the end of KS1 and KS2.
 Targets are set for the next school year and a summary of each child's progress is reported to parents following statutory guidance.
 Information is also passed onto the next teacher.
-Please see the 'How we assess children's learning in Mathematics' document, within the Mathematics section of our school website for more information.